Kelly Nash

 more about Dr. Ozturk

-Dr. Ozturk is the Project Director of the HONEY Pathway and an Associate Professor of Instruction at the University of Texas at San Antonio (UTSA).
+Dr. Ozturk is the co-Project Director of the HONEY Pathway and an Associate Professor of Instruction at the University of Texas at San Antonio (UTSA).
 He earned his Ph.D. in molecular and cellular biology from the University of Nevada, Reno, with expertise in gene therapy, bioinformatics, and biochemistry.

 Recognized by the American Beekeeping Federation as a medicinal honey expert, Dr. Ozturk combines a strong biomedical background with a passion for exploring honey's therapeutic potential.
 His research investigates the biological and chemical profiles of mono-floral honeys from around the world, aiming to identify high-bioactivity U.S. honeys that rival or surpass current medical-grade options.